$4,395 + Airfare

 How does this program connect to other programs?

 Italian food is all about fresh, simple ingredients.
 We’ll sample the best of the “three Ps”- pizza, pasta, and panini!
-Indulging in these Italian specialities for the first time is a life changing experience, and we will be there to document every minute of it as you fall in love with the fresh mozzarella, warm Italian bread, mouth watering prosciutto, and homemade pasta.
+Indulging in these Italian specialties for the first time is a life-changing experience, and we will be there to document every minute of it as you fall in love with the fresh mozzarella, warm Italian bread, mouth-watering prosciutto, and homemade pasta.
 Don’t forget about gelato!
 After your trip to Italy, no dessert will ever be the same.

 We also love to have picnics al fresco, and do this whenever possible, which is a great way to taste some local food while sitting out in the fresh air taking in the sights and sounds of our surroundings.

 As always, we are willing and able to accommodate vegetarians, vegans, gluten allergies, and other dietary restrictions.

 How much free time do we get?